leiwaaping/viGEN_test/README.md

 Output files:
 In addition to the aligned BAM file (genome level and transcriptome level), this will generate the unaligned (unmapped) fastq files named SRR1946637_un_1.fq and SRR1946637_un_2.fq.
 They consist of the reads that did not align to the human reference.

+if error:
+Invalid number of arguments!
+NAME
+    rsem-calculate-expression

 ## 3.Create viral reference
 files download in https://drive.google.com/drive/folders/0B3-883ME4sP3Wm1FVjdVcEpfek0 from google drive.